Legal Framework

 Animal Welfare Act 2006

-The Animal Welfare Act 2006 is the primary piece of legislation governing animal welfare in England and Wales.
-It applies to all animals — except, controversially, those held in facilities licensed under the Animals (Scientific Procedures) Act 1986.
-This exemption, created by Section 58, means that the 2,000 beagles bred at MBR Acres every year fall into a legal black hole.
+The Animal Welfare Act 2006 governs animal welfare in England and Wales.
+Section 58 exempts facilities licensed under the Animals (Scientific Procedures) Act 1986 -- putting 2,000 beagles per year into a legal black hole.

 Section 4: Unnecessary Suffering

-It is an offence for a person responsible for an animal to cause it unnecessary suffering, or to permit unnecessary suffering to be caused to it.
-Breeding dogs with the knowledge that they will be subjected to painful laboratory procedures raises serious questions under this section.
+It is an offence to cause or permit unnecessary suffering.
+Breeding dogs knowing they will face painful laboratory procedures raises serious questions.

 Section 9: Duty of Care